Getting to Know Your Neighborhood: Brookline Village

 6 Harvard St.

 Poke Garden has brought a fusion of Hawaiian and Japanese cuisine to Brookline.
-With its selection of signature bowls and a build-your-own option, diners will find plenty of different combinations to suit their sushi cravings.
+With its selection of signature bowls—try the spicy salmon with sriracha aioli or the Poke City Special with pineapple salsa—and a build-your-own option, diners will find plenty of different combinations to suit their sushi cravings.
 Bowls can also be ordered online and are available for delivery.
-Be sure to check out the online discounts.

 Henry Bear’s Park